g-leech/argmin-gravitas/_posts/2012-03-09-brainwash.markdown

 the germ theory of disease (the world's so dirty you've no idea how dirty) -->

-Radical feminism (you're so oppressed you don't know you're oppressed, and/or you're so sexist you don't know you're sexist)
+* Radical feminism (you're so oppressed you don't know you're oppressed, and/or you're so sexist you don't know you're sexist)

-Or more generally Critical theory (you're so oppressed you don't know you're oppressed).
+* Or more generally Critical theory (you're so oppressed you don't know you're oppressed).

-eliminative materialism (you're so evolved you don't know you're evolved)
+* eliminative materialism (you're so evolved you don't know you're evolved)

-Wittgenstein II (you're so linguistic you're constantly lost in the woods of your words)
+* Wittgenstein II (you're so linguistic you're constantly lost in the woods of your words)

-genealogies of anything (you're such a slave you don't know you're a slave),
+* genealogies of anything (you're such a slave you don't know you're a slave),

+* Gramscian Hegemony.
+Chomskyan consent.
+Foucauldian biopower.

 <!-- I don’t know that I do suffer as a result of identifying with my thoughts; I don’t think that dissatisfaction lurks in every sensation I ever experience or also my whole life in retrospect.
 But the old claim, similar to Marxist or feminist ‘false consciousness’, is that I am too owned to realise I’m being owned: -->